 When it comes to delivering consistent aerial imagery data at a national scale year after year, there are three companies that are beginning to stand out from the rest of the competition.
 We’re going to compare three of the top companies operating large-scale imagery collection programs in EagleView vs Nearmap vs Hexagon.

 The development of different imagery delivery methods has made purchasing imagery more affordable for key government sectors (transportation, public safety, environment).
 In addition to government usage, industries including mining, utility companies, natural resources (oil/gas), real estate, insurance, and solar companies are beginning to utilize imagery from these three providers in different ways.
-The benefits of purchasing licensed, of-the-shelf imagery products are changing the way government and businesses think about acquiring imagery data products (more on that here).
+The benefits of purchasing licensed, off-the-shelf imagery products are changing the way government and businesses think about acquiring imagery data products.